 (2) The Liquidity Facility for each of the Class AA Certificates and the Class A Certificates is expected to be sufficient to cover up to three consecutive semiannual interest payments with respect to such Class, except that the Liquidity Facilities will not cover interest on the Deposits.
-(3) The proceeds of the offering of each Class of Certificates will initially be held in escrow and deposited with the Depositary, pending financing of each Aircraft.
-The

 (3) The proceeds of the offering of each Class of Certificates will initially be held in escrow and deposited with the Depositary, pending financing of each Aircraft.
 The Depositary will hold such funds as interest bearing Deposits.
 Each Trust will withdraw funds from the Deposits relating to such Trust to purchase Equipment Notes from time to time as each Aircraft is financed.
-The scheduled payments of interest on the Equipment Notes and on the Deposits relating to a Trust, taken together, will be sufficient to pay accrued interest on the outstanding Certificates of such Trust.
+The scheduled payments of interest on the Equipment Notes and on the Deposits relating to a Trust, taken together, will be sufficient to pay accrued interest on the buschading Certificates of such Trust.
 If any funds remain as Deposits with respect to a Trust at the Delivery Period Termination Date, such funds will be withdrawn by the Escrow Agent and distributed to the holders of the Certificates issued by such Trust, together with accrued and unpaid interest thereon.
 No interest will accrue with respect to the Deposits after they have been fully withdrawn.

-The Offering Certificates Offered Class AA Pass Through Certificates, Series 2018-1.
-Class A Pass Through Certificates, Series 2018-1.
+The Offering Certificates Offered Class AA Pass Through Certificates, Series 2016-1.
+Class A Pass Through Certificates, Series 2016-1.
 Each Class of Certificates will represent a fractional undivided interest in a related Trust.
 Use of Proceeds The proceeds from the sale of the Certificates of each Trust will initially be held in escrow and deposited with the Depositary, pending financing of each Aircraft under this Offering.
 Each Trust will withdraw funds from the Deposits relating to such Trust to acquire Equipment Notes as these Aircraft are financed.
-The Equipment Notes will be issued to finance the purchase by United of 16 new aircraft.
+The Equipment Notes will be issued to finance the purchase by United of 18 new aircraft.
 Subordination Agent, Trustee, Paying Agent and Loan Trustee Wilmington Trust, National Association.
 Escrow Agent U.S. Bank National Association.
-Depositary Citibank, N.A.
-Liquidity Provider National Australia Bank Limited, acting through its New York Branch.
+Depositary Natixis, acting through its New York Branch.
+Liquidity Provider Commonwealth Bank of Australia, New York Branch.
 Trust Property The property of each Trust will include: • Equipment Notes acquired by such Trust. • All monies receivable under the Liquidity Facility for such Trust. • Funds from time to time deposited with the applicable Trustee in accounts relating to such Trust, including payments made by United on the Equipment Notes held in such Trust.
-Regular Distribution Dates March 1 and September 1, commencing on September 1, 2018.
+Regular Distribution Dates January 7 and July 7, commencing on January 7, 2017.
 Record Dates The fifteenth day preceding the related Distribution Date.
 Distributions The Trustee will distribute all payments of principal, premium (if any) and interest received on the Equipment Notes held in each Trust to the holders of the Certificates of such Trust, subject to the subordination provisions applicable to the Certificates.
 Scheduled payments of principal and interest made on the Equipment Notes will be distributed on the applicable Regular Distribution Dates.
 Payments of principal, premium (if any) and interest made on the Equipment Notes resulting from any early redemption of such Equipment Notes will be distributed on a special distribution date after not less than 15 days' notice from the Trustee to the applicable Certificateholders.